 Open Air Shower-room with shower and wash-basin (hot and cold water)

-Please note that during the winter months, between October through to the middle of March, the safari tent bedroom is not available therefore Roseland Valley Retreat accommodates 4 + cot during this time (the pricing therefore reflects this).
+Please note that during the winter months, between October to April, the safari tent bedroom is not available therefore Roseland Valley Retreat accommodates 4 + cot during this time (the pricing therefore reflects this).
+Only the super-king double bed in the cabin will be made-up at the discounted rate for two.
 Please take care with children around the lake.

 - Cot and high chair

 - Wood-burner/Open fire

 - Garden furniture, barbecue and fire-pit